bsccf/Uni-notes/Mechanics structures and materials/Materials/Phases/3 Steel phase diagram/intermetallic compound.md

 #### What is a
 ## Intermetallic compound
-A type of metallic alloy that
+A class of substances composed of definate proportions of two or more